 So with that said, today I’m going to quickly reveal the 10 best ways to naturally lower stress and cortisol levels.

-I will go into more detail about each of 10 ways in future articles.
+I will go into more detail about each of the 10 ways in future articles.

 But today I’ll quickly summarize each one.